luispc1989/PML_Final_Project/README.md

 - **Suitability distribution** via `predict_proba` to reflect crop versatility

 This multifaceted evaluation framework ensures model robustness and interpretability, addressing both technical performance and agricultural relevance.
 The final model — a Voting Classifier — is saved with a custom prediction function and a suitability explorer for top crop recommendations.

+Files in the repositoy:

+pml_final_project.ipynb – Jupyter Notebook containing all the code related to model development, along with the final report.